 Smartmeasurement’s ALCM Coriolis series are offered with the highest accuracies available in industry.
 Accuracy grades of 0.1, 0.15, 0.2 and 0.5% of reading are available.
 The ability to maintain these levels of mass flow accuracy regardless of media temperature, density or viscosity and then install the meter in areas with extremely tight space constraints and no available straight pipe runs makes the Coriolis meter a potential life saver for many applications where a traditional-technology flowmeters will not work.

-As fluids passes through oscillating parallel curved tubes, the time delay, or phase shift that occurs between the upstream and and downstream sides of the tubes is directly proportional to the mass flow rate.
+As fluids passes through oscillating parallel curved tubes, the time delay, or phase shift that occurs between the upstream and downstream sides of the tubes is directly proportional to the mass flow rate.
 The frequency is directly proportional to the density of the flowing media.
-As flow passes an electromagnetic drive system causes the tubes to vibrate toward and away from each other at their resonant frequency caused by the tubes stiffness and their mass.
-A pair of Hall Effect sensors detect the potions of the tubes relative to one another at the inlet and outlet side of the parallel tubes.
+As flow passes, an electromagnetic drive system causes the tubes to vibrate toward and away from each other at their resonant frequency, caused by the tubes stiffness and their mass.
+A pair of Hall Effect sensors detect the positions of the tubes relative to one another at the inlet and outlet side of the parallel tubes.
 If no fluid is flowing through the tubes, they simply vibrate towards and away from each other in parallel and the outputs of the upstream and downstream sensors are in phase.
-However, as fluid begins to flow through the tubes, the Coriolis effect causes the downstream side of the loop to slightly lead the upstream side creating a slight twist on the tube.
-The twisting effect causes a phase shift, or time delay between the up and down stream sensors which is directly proportional to its mass flow.
+However, as fluid begins to flow through the tubes, the Coriolis effect causes the downstream side of the loop to slightly lead the upstream side, creating a slight twist on the tube.
+The twisting effect causes a phase shift, or time delay between the up and down stream sensors, which is directly proportional to its mass flow.
 Inside of the meter’s display module, phase is converted to time and the time delay is then converted to a mass flow reading.